scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 - **Add “task-oriented” content to the documentation.** Currently, the documentation is rather “language features oriented”, but it does not really help solve concrete problems.
 We will select a set of libraries (the “Scala Toolkit”) and we will write tutorials showing how to perform common programming tasks (working with JSON, writing tests, etc.).
   We will use libraries created by the community and that do not require advanced knowledge of Scala.
+Last, we will help the authors of those libraries to perform the usual maintenance tasks.
 - **Improve the content of the course
   [Effective Programming in Scala](https://docs.scala-lang.org/online-courses.html#effective-programming-in-scala).**
   We will address the feedback we received from the learners of the course to smoothen the learning curve.